Summary tables using 2-sided formulae: crosstabs, frequencies, table 1s and more.

 Global Options

 The behavior of modelsummary can be modified by setting global options.
+In particular, most of the arguments for most of the package’s functions cna be set using global options.
 For example:

 Model labels: default column names